SaifRehman/algorithmic-market-prediction/README.md

 5. Regitser you sms number in twilio
 6. Give a unique name in ```manifest.yml```
 7. Navigate to ``` Heikin-Ashi/python```
-8. Place in number you want to send the sms to
+8. Place in number you want to send the sms to, and from will be default number from Twilio
 ```Python
 message = client.messages.create(
                                         body="Buy/Sell",